 There aren’t many places in the UK that don’t have at least one cinema, and Derby is no exception.
 Derby has two Showcase Cinemas as well as an Odeon.
-All of which show the latest releases of films, but if you’re looking for more independent films then we recommend during one of the many film societies around the city.
+They all show the latest releases of films, but if you’re looking for more independent films, then we recommend during one of the many film societies around the city.

 Plenty of famous people has come from Derby too including; Henry Cavendish, Florence Nightingale, Stephen Layton, Duncan Lloyd, Eric Malpass and Ted Moult.

 Derby has a huge amount to offer people in terms of nightlife; it’s almost impossible to go to university and not go out and enjoy the exciting nightlife that the city will no doubt offer you.
 We’ve compiled a list of three places that we believe will be perfect for a night out.

 First up is Genting Club Riverlights, which has been one of the most popular places for people to visit, with everything from gourmet food all the way to live music and everything that comes in between too!

 The Furnace Inn is another place that has people interested.
 A pub open from 14:00 pm until 23:00 pm, it’s long been a part of the community, and it’s number of guest ales, and welcoming atmosphere has you coming back time and time again.

 For the sports fanatics amongst you, we have Brunswick Inn.
 Although not a sport’s bar, it is very close to one, showing all sports here and allowing you to decide what you come for and what you don’t.
 Serving the very top in gourmet food, we thoroughly recommend this pub!